KhaylaPaws/KreationsModpack/README.md

 ### By KhaylaPaws
 Vanilla Adjacent modpack for fabric 1.21.
 There are 3 versions to download, Client, Server, and AIO.

-IMPORTANT: there is a curseforge mod required: https://www.curseforge.com/minecraft/mc-mods/villagers-respawn
+**IMPORTANT: there is a curseforge mod required: https://www.curseforge.com/minecraft/mc-mods/villagers-respawn**

-I do not have distribution rights, please download this one manually.
-I am sorry for inconvenience.
+**I do not have distribution rights, please download this one manually.
+I am sorry for inconvenience.**

-IMPORTANT: there is a modified modrinth mod: https://modrinth.com/mod/woodenarmor
+**IMPORTANT: there is a modified modrinth mod: https://modrinth.com/mod/woodenarmor**

-I have distribution rights, no need to download it seperatly.
+**I have distribution rights, no need to download it seperatly.
 The only modification is to the lang/en_us file to rename oak_armor to wooden_armor.
-You can veiw the github [HERE] (https://github.com/jexline/exline-mods-issues/issues/55)
+You can veiw the github [HERE] (https://github.com/jexline/exline-mods-issues/issues/55)**

-IMPORTANT: there is a curseforge specific resourcepack: https://www.curseforge.com/minecraft/texture-packs/remove-crosshair

-It is optional, but I don't have distribution rights so you have to download it manually, sorry.
-It just remove the crosshair, I highly recomend.

 The core mods change the following:
 - Everyones favorite performance mods